Caradryan/accretiondisc/README.md

 ```bash
 poetry install
 ```
 _Poetry_ should manage dependencies automatically.
-If for whatever reason it is a combination of:
+If for whatever reason it does not a combination of:
 * numba
 * numpy
 * matplotlib